 Amongst many things, Briggate houses the oldest pub in Leeds, Whitelocks, which offers a large variety of real ale, wine and spirits and some grub to go along with it.
 There’s also various other pubs you can stumble into (great for a spot of pub golf) and bars like the ever-popular Smokestack.

 Reasons to Visit

 Famous for Nightlife

-The city has every kind of nightlife venue you could think of, making it a popular hen do destination for a variety of different budding brides.
+The city has every kind of nightlife venue you could think of, making it a popular destination for a variety of different budding brides.